script-fu/script-fu.github.io/_posts/2023-11-21-ProjectImp.md

 - A higher quality implementation of the 'Force' attribute is available to select
 - Smooth Stroke has an option to smooth brush angles, in Additional options.
 - Directional change of the brush is much more sensitive
+- Fixed: Tablet buttons Touch Ring were causing glitches when painting using dynamics.

 ## Paths
 - Paths are softly drawn, with more alpha